Improving Uncertainty Estimation through Semantically Diverse Language Generation: Introduction

 To improve upon the limitations of the current state-of-the-art approach, we introduce \methodFullName{} (\method{}), a method that efficiently estimates semantic uncertainty by utilizing importance sampling to generate output sequences.
 We introduce a proposal distribution that samples semantically diverse output sequences (see Fig.~\ref{fig:diversity_example}). \method{} utilizes the NLI model not only for transforming the space of generated output sequences to semantic clusters but also for computing the contribution of every token to the final semantics.
 Subsequently, the semantically most relevant tokens are substituted to explicitly steer the generation toward semantically diverse yet likely alternative output sequences, while correcting for the increased sampling probability using importance sampling.
-This can be viewed as stress testing the language model, unveiling output sequences that are valuable summands for estimators of semantic uncertainty.
+This can be viewed as stress-testing the language model, unveiling output sequences that are valuable summands for estimators of semantic uncertainty.
 They are generated by the current sampling methods only by chance, making \method{} a more systematic and reliable method for capturing semantic uncertainty.
 Our main contributions are: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=4pt, partopsep=0pt, parsep=0pt] \item We propose a novel method for generating semantically diverse yet likely output sequences.
-Empirical results demonstrate that our method outperforms existing methods for uncertainty estimation in NLG, specifically across a variety of free-form question-answering tasks. \item We establish a theoretical foundation for uncertainty measures in NLG and introduce theoretically grounded estimators for aleatoric semantic uncertainty, also known as semantic entropy.
-Applying these estimators enhances the empirical performance of uncertainty estimation in language models. \end{itemize}
+Empirical results demonstrate that our method outperforms existing methods for uncertainty estimation in NLG, specifically across a variety of free-form question answering tasks. \item We establish a theoretical foundation for uncertainty measures in NLG and introduce theoretically grounded estimators for aleatoric semantic uncertainty, also known as semantic entropy.
+Applying these estimators enhances empirical performance of uncertainty estimation in language models. \end{itemize}